 Both newspapers have since removed their articles on the dog attack (presumably in response to Kennedy being widely named on social media), but you can still view the MEN’s Facebook post here and their original article has been reproduced here.

 Kennedy’s personal information was all over social media, particularly Twitter where #KayneKennedy was a trending hashtag throughout the weekend.
-His name, address, photographs and even details of his family, including his mother’s workplace, were all tweeted and retweeted and shared on Facebook.
+His name, address, photographs and even details of his family, including his mother’s name and workplace, were all tweeted and retweeted and shared on Facebook.

 Kennedy’s friends and family threw a protective ring around him, apparently refusing to believe that he could’ve been involved in such an evil and malicious act.
 His mother, Maxine Kennedy, was reported as remaining defiant in the face of the multiple death threats against her son, insisting the allegations were a “pack of lies”.